 COMFORT IN THE NECK REGION: CLOSED AND EXTENDED FINGER CONFIGURATIONS

-Our basic neck region hand configuration, with a semitone between each finger is a very natural and comfortable posture.
+Our basic neck region hand configuration, with a semitone between each finger, is a very natural and comfortable posture.
 We can call this the “close” (or “closed”) position.
-This is the most natural, comfortable hand posture that we ever use on the cello.
-Added to this comfort, the availability of the open strings also contributes to make life easy for our left hand in the Neck Region and it is for these reasons that almost all cello beginners start exclusively in this region, only slowly working their way up into the Intermediate and Thumb regions.
-In fact the evolution of cello repertoire has followed the same progression as the beginner cellist.
+This is the most natural, comfortable hand posture that we will ever use on the cello.
+Added to this comfort, the availability of the open strings also contributes to making life easy for our left hand in the Neck Region and it is for these reasons that almost all cello beginners start exclusively in this region, only slowly working their way up into the Intermediate and Thumb regions.
+In fact, the evolution of cello repertoire has followed the same progression as the beginner cellist.
 With some notable exceptions (Boccherini and Haydn), the rise of the cello repertoire up the fingerboard into the Intermediate and Thumb Regions has been quite progressive over the centuries.